oanabratu/oana-sproom-inbox-case/README.md

  ### General requirements
  The API must be implemented in C#.
 You choose the rest of the techonologies to use.
 We use the following in Sproom, but you do NOT have to stick with these:
-  - Blazor WebAssembly for frontend - but also some React and some ASP.NET MVC
+  - `Blazor WebAssembly` for frontend - but also some `React` and some `ASP.NET MVC`
-  - MS SQL Server for database - but also some PostgresSQL
+  - `MS SQL Server` for database - but also some `PostgresSQL`
-  - Mainly .NET Framework for now, but also some .NET 6.0 and dreaming of migrating main code base to that
+  - Mainly `.NET Framework` for now, but also some .NET 6.0 and planning to migrate main code base to that in the future
-  - NUnit, FluentAssertions and NSubstitute for unit tests and mocking
+  - `NUnit`, `FluentAssertions` and `NSubstitute` for unit tests and mocking
-  - Messaging (via Azure ServiceBus queues)
+  - Messaging (via `Azure ServiceBus` queues)

 ### We would like to see
   - That the implemented parts are working